Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/Lessons/Lesson6.md

 Let's go over some strategies and best practices I've personally leveraged in the real world when architecting containers to deploy my applications to my developers and stakeholders.

+### `Dockerfile` or `docker-compose.yml`?

+A `Dockerfile` contains everything needed to set up the environment to run your application. `Dockerfiles` typically follow this recipe:

+ 1. Start with an image.
+ 2. Create a directory for your project inside the container.
+ 3. Copy the project's code to the directory inside the container.
+ 4. Install the project's dependencies using a package manager _(`npm`, `pip`, etc)_.
+ 5. Expose the port(s) the application will run on.
+ 6. Run a command _(`npm start`, `flask run`, etc)_.

+`docker-compose.yml` is a supplement to a `Dockerfile` that enables developers to configure and launch one to many containers at once --- your application included!

 ### One Command to Get Started

 When a new developer clones your repository, they should only need to run `docker-compose up` to get started.